 Rims and Spokes

 Extensive test-riding of 32 spoke wheels, properly built, and with top-line spokes has proven that 32 spoke wheels on the margin, do work well on touring bikes.
 However, there are a few cases where having 36 spokes is better, particularly for heavier loads.
-Eight spokes extra (on a 36 spoked bike) weigh only 50 grams so there is a slight benefit there and a case for 36 spokes.
+The eight extra spokes (on a 36 spoke bike) weigh only 50 grams..
 Lighter riders don’t need them but heavier riders can benefit.

 As mentioned, the quality of wheel building is very important.
 Spokes break for three key reasons.

-2. Inadequate tension in some (or many) spokes leads to shock loading on the spoke bend/head as the spokes tensions and relax (completely) throughout the rolling of the wheel.
+- Inadequate tension in some (or many) spokes leads to shock loading on the spoke bend/head as the spokes tension and relax (completely) throughout the rolling of the wheel.

-3. Inconsistent tension.
-Any higher tension spoke will have to manage the bulk of the wheel’s load throughout the rolling cycle.
+- Inconsistent tension — Any higher tension spoke will have to manage the bulk of the wheel’s load throughout the rolling cycle.

 DT Swiss and Sapim are said to make the best spokes.
 Of the two, Sapim makes the spokes with the most consistent bend dimensions and for this reason are recommended by Rohloff.
 They say more consistent dimensions reduces the chance of damage to hub flanges.